 | Number of Trays

-- Leak Protection – Plastic tray lining creates a powerful extra barrier to help protect against leakage
+- Leak Protection - Plastic tray lining creates a powerful extra barrier to protect your floors against leaks

 How It Works